Daniel Barenboim: Political views

-Barenboim, a supporter of human rights, including Palestinian rights, is an outspoken critic of Israel's conservative governments and the Israeli occupation of the Palestinian territories.
+Barenboim is an outspoken critic of Israel's conservative governments and the Israeli occupation of the Palestinian territories.
 In an interview with the British music critic Norman Lebrecht in 2003, Barenboim accused Israel of behaving in a manner that was "morally abhorrent and strategically wrong" and "putting in danger the very existence of the state of Israel".
 In 1967, at the start of the Six-Day War, Barenboim and du Pré had performed for the Israeli troops on the front lines, as well as during the Yom Kippur War in 1973.
 During the Gulf War, he and an orchestra performed in Israel in gas masks.

 Barenboim has argued publicly for a two-state solution for Israelis and Palestinians.
 In a November 2014 opinion piece in The Guardian, he wrote that the "ongoing security of the state of Israel ... is only possible in the long term if the future of the Palestinian people, too, is secured in its own sovereign state.
 If this does not happen, the wars and history of that region will be constantly repeated and the unbearable stalemate will continue."

 West–Eastern Divan

 In 1999, Barenboim and Palestinian-American intellectual Edward Said jointly founded the West–Eastern Divan Orchestra.
-This initiative brings together, every summer, a group of young classical musicians from Israel, the Palestine and Arab countries to study, perform and to promote mutual reflection and understanding.
+This initiative brings together, every summer, a group of young classical musicians from Israel, Palestine and Arab countries to study, perform and to promote mutual reflection and understanding.
 Barenboim and Said jointly received the 2002 Prince of Asturias Awards for their work in "improving understanding between nations".
 Together they wrote the book Parallels and Paradoxes, based on a series of public discussions held at New York's Carnegie Hall.

 In September 2005, presenting the book written with Said, Barenboim refused to be interviewed by uniformed Israel Defense Forces Radio reporter Dafna Arad, considering the wearing of the uniform insensitive for the occasion.
 In response, Israeli Education Minister Limor Livnat of the Likud party called him "a real Jew hater" and "a real anti-Semite".

 After being invited for the fourth time to the Doha Festival for Music and Dialogue in Qatar with the West–Eastern Divan Orchestra in 2012, Barenboim's invitation was cancelled by the authorities because of "sensitivity to the developments in the Arab world".
 There had been a campaign against him in the Arab media, accusing him of "being a Zionist".

 In July 2012, Barenboim and the orchestra played a pivotal role at the BBC Proms, performing a cycle of Beethoven's nine symphonies, with the Ninth timed to coincide with the opening of the London 2012 Olympic Games.
 In addition, he was an Olympic flag carrier at the opening ceremony of the Games.